open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/metrics.md

 ---

 A **metric** is a **measurement** of a service captured at runtime.
-The moment of capturing a measurements is known as a **metric event**, which consists not only of the measurement itself, but also the time at which it was captured and associated metadata.
+The moment of capturing a measurement is known as a **metric event**, which consists of not only the measurement itself but also the time at which it was captured and associated metadata.

 Application and request metrics are important indicators of availability and